-If not, you're likely not familiar with the concept of Design Thinking—a proven, collaborative approach to solving both everyday and organizational problems.
-Research from the Design Management Institute shows that organizations with a design-driven strategy outperformed in the S&P Index by 219% over 10 years.
+If not, you're likely not familiar with the concept of design thinking—a proven, collaborative approach to solving both everyday and organizational problems.
+In fact, research consistently shows that design-driven companies experience increased retention and loyalty and are 4x more profitable than companies that aren’t.

 The five stages of design thinking

 It's one thing to recognize that a problem exists.
 And it's another to put yourself in the shoes of who the problem affects.
-Design Thinking is all about understanding the people you're designing for and developing empathy with the target user.
-The result is a solution or product that serves the people you're solving or building for.
+Design thinking is all about understanding the people you're designing for and developing empathy with the target user.
+That way, the result is a solution or product that truly serves your audience.

 What is the problem you're trying to solve?
 Why does this problem exist?
 How do people experience this problem?
 How might it be solved?
 Once you identify the problem and understand it from the user's perspective, you can establish some guardrails and clearly define the next steps.

 After defining the problem, a clear solution may present itself right away.
-While an obvious approach is a solution to consider, it's not always the most effective solution.
-Bring a collaborative eye to the issue to challenge your assumptions about how it should be addressed.
+While an obvious approach is worth considering, it's not always the most effective solution.
+Examine the issue with a collaborative eye to challenge your assumptions about how it should be addressed.
 If your original conclusion is the best solution, that's great.
 However, taking the time to ideate and think creatively may help you develop more effective—or even game-changing—ideas.

 A build-first, ask questions later isn't the right approach to every problem.
 For example, incorporating diverse viewpoints from the start may initially slow down processes but ultimately result in more inclusive products.
 However, the only way to create real value in the products you build is to test your ideas and then improve them.